lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/task.md

 #### Auto-run

-In auto-run mode, the task will call the `args` function when the host has updated, compare the args to the previous args, and invoke the task function if they have changed.
+In _auto-run_ mode, the task will call the `args` function when the host has updated, compare the args to the previous args, and invoke the task function if they have changed.
+A task without `args` defined is in manual mode.

 #### Manual mode